 Q: Does a PDT treatment hurt?

 A: It depends on the individual.
 Most patients report only mild discomfort, while others may feel that it’s more painful.
-Discuss your concerns with Dr. Isaac in Washington DC before your treatment, and she will be able to let you know if you are likely to experience pain and what options there are to avoid it.
+Discuss your concerns with your provider before your treatment, and she will be able to let you know if you are likely to experience pain and what options there are to avoid it.